-Combined with the R-Design’s huge wheels, the ride is actually very supple and handling is better than standard XC60s.
+Combined with our R-Design test car's huge wheels, the ride is actually very supple and handling is better than standard XC60s.

 Having the electric motor adds to the opulence of the interior as the car can cruise up to around 77mph on electricity alone.